mgamal92/laravel-user/README.md

 # Laravel User

-It's so boring for us - as a developer - to create user module repeatedly in each system we create.
+It's so boring for me - as a developer - to create user module repeatedly in each system we create.
 That's why I created this package to save more time and effort.

 ## Installation